YishaiDredzen/AirlineDB/README.md

 # AirlineDB
 Fake Airline Database for Database Project

-To Create the tables and populate them:
+To Create the tables and populate them, run the files in the following order:

-    1. The Schema definition file CreateTblAirline.sql
+1. The Schema definition: **CreateTblAirline.sql**
-    2. The data for all the tables:
+2. The data for all the tables are inserted:
-        Flight
+   * FlightData.sql
-        Package
+   * PackageData.sql
-        CodeShare
+   * CodeShareData.sql
-        Booking
+   * BookingData.sql
-        Ticket
+   * TicketData.sql
-        Passenger
+   * PassengerData.sql